vmware/terraform-vsphere-avi-alb-deployment-vsphere/README.md

-# AVI Controller Deployment on vSphere Terraform module
+# Avi Load Balancer Controller Deployment on vSphere Terraform module
-This Terraform module creates and configures an AVI (NSX Advanced Load-Balancer) Controller on vSphere
+This Terraform module creates and configures an Avi Advanced Load-Balancer Controller on vSphere

 ## Module Functions
-The module is meant to be modular and can create all or none of the prerequiste resources needed for the AVI vSphere Deployment including:
+The module is meant to be modular and can create all or none of the prerequiste resources needed for the Avi vSphere Deployment including:
 * vSphere Roles for Avi (optional with create_role variable)
 * vSphere virtual machines for Avi Controller(s)
 * Cluster Anti-Affinity rules for HA Avi Controller Deployment